 True agile projects follow an emergent architecture, changing both functional and non-functional requirements along its entire lifecycle.
-Those changes require decision-making and updates to its backing material.
+Those changes require decisions and updates to its backing material.

 In 2011 Michael Nygard shared the idea of creating architecture decision records (ADRs): plain-text, independent markdown files with key topics.
-Those files contains all the context needed for the decision-making process and the consequences of it.
+Those files contains all the context needed to reach a decision and the consequences of it.
 They’re then versioned and stored the same way as code.

 ADRs allows tracking historical reasoning in a clean and concise way.